pravatbhusal/devops-notes/docker/README.md

 Now if you run `docker images`, you'll see the new shadowsych/pravat-nginx image!
 Now we can create a container from that image by running `docker container run -d -p 8080:80 shadowsych/pravat-nginx`.
 Now if you go to `localhost:8080`, you can see it's using the files from the `bind-mount` folder because that's what our Dockerfile does for us.

 If you want to push this new image into DockerHub, you can run `docker push shadowsych/pravat-nginx`.
 If you get a message about authentication, just do `docker login` to login to DockerHub.
 Now you can see your image published on DockerHub https://hub.docker.com/r/shadowsych/pravat-nginx.

+# Docker Compose
+Docker compose is a container orchestration framework to run multi-container Docker apps.
+This is a more lightweight version of Kubertnetes, where Kubernetes runs containers over a number of computers while Docker compose just runs on a single computer.

+The `compose` folder has a sample NodeJS and MongoDB application that we use with Docker Compose to run and manage multiple containers.

+## 1. docker-compose.yml
+The `docker-compose.yml` defines the services that make up our entire app.
+It can define the containers to run, from what image to run those containers, what ports to use, and what containers are linked together.

+## 2. .dockerignore
+Excludes files that are not necessary when Docker builds the image from the Dockerfile.
+This is like the .gitignore file used by GitHub.

+## 3. docker-compose up
+Run `docker-compose up` to run the `docker-compose.yml` file, once this finishes running go to `localhost:80` and you can see the app!
+If you want to run it in the background, you can run `docker compose up -d`.

+## 4. docker-compose down
+You can either Ctrl + C on the terminal command `docker-compose up` or run `docker-compose down` to remove the running containers.